-- Preview Email Newsletter

 Invest in the USA Advocates for Revisions to EB-5 Fee Regulations (10)

 WASHINGTON, Jan.
 7 -- Invest in the USA (IIUSA), a national membership-based not-for-profit industry trade association representing the EB-5 Regional Center Program, has submitted a public comment letter to the U.S. Citizenship and Immigration Services (USCIS) expressing its support for proposed changes regarding employment-based immigrant visa fees.
-The association's letter follows comments previously made by the American Immigration Lawyers Association (AILA) and aims to further enhance the EB more ST
+The association's letter follows comments previously made by the American Immigration Lawyers Association (AILA) and aims to further enhance the EB-5 program's operational aspects.

 IRS Receives Feedback on Proposed Regulations for Scholarship-Granting Organizations (10)